Design Candles Making

 READ

-Candle Making Philippines
+Candle Making Scented Oils

 As for getting perfectly shaped candles with no air pockets or craters; good temperature control is essential.
 Generally speaking wax should be between 120-130 degrees Fahrenheit – too hot means bubbles and craters in your finished product but if the temperature is too low the result won’t be clean releases from its mold or container which can potentially ruin your product.
 To keep your heated containers warm while pouring you could use electric warmers or just gather multiple separate heated containers together to keep each other warm throughout their individual pours.
 Last but not least consider using three part potpourri/soap scent blends as experimental scents to achieve optimal scent throw results with each individual design candle.